-Principal adverse impacts (PAI) indicators are assessed in the investment managers screening process and the results over time are evaluated as an integrated part of the ESG strategy.
-Focus is on the PAI indicators related to greenhouse gas emissions, i e the first six PAI Indicators, which should not over time increase.
+PAI indicators are assessed in the Investment Manager's screening process and the results over time are evaluated as an integrated part of the ESG strategy.
+Focus is on the PAI indicators related to greenhouse gas emissions which should not over time increase.